Arundel Castle's Duke of Norfolk planned Queen's funeral since 2002 - this is what he thought of the historic service

 "It’s happened because we put hours and hours into the planning document over many years.
 We go through the plans once a year.

-"When I first started doing this in 2002, there was 20 of us in Buckingham Palace at a meeting.
-When I was last went through the plans in April this year, there were 282 people [in a virtual meeting].”
+"When I first started doing this in 2002, there were 20 of us in Buckingham Palace at a meeting.
+When I last went through the plans in April this year, there were 282 people [in a virtual meeting].”

 ‘The eyes of the world were on us’